RenOosuke/XPCode/SourceCode/README.md

+If you're building the application yoursef you have to add xpcode.exe (it's a starter that parser relative paths as starting arguments for nw.exe)

+A) in the BuiltApp/XPCode every time
+B) in the version folder inside of NWCache (only once)
 -------------

 If you want to take everything a step further and protect your code -> go inside the package.nw folder